geoserver/geoserver.github.io/_posts/2022-10-19-geoserver-2-22-RC-released.md

 ![Mosaicking many little images](/img/posts/2.22/African_mosaic_ESA360518.jpg) <br/>

+Thanks to Andrea Aime (GeoSolutions) for these improvements.

 ### Community modules news

 News about community modules improvements, and new community modules you'll find in the 2.22.x series.

+A reminder that GeoServer community modules are still being worked on and are not directly available for download.
+If you are interested in these topics please support their completion directly by compiling the source code and contributing; or financially by sponsoring or contracting the development team working on the activity.

 #### COG reader support for Azure

 The COG reader community module now supports COGs stored in Azure as well.
 The location of the COG can be provided as a HTTP(s) link, while eventual access credentials should be provided as system properties:

 System Property | Description
 -------------- | -----------